Seahawks notes: Russell Wilson helping Chris Carson ‘move on’ from fumble issues; Ansah misses practice

 “The support has always been there (from teammates and coaches),’’ he said.
 “So it’s good.’’

 Schottenheimer brought up a more recent example of a standout running back who went through a spate of fumbles but came out the other end just fine — former New York Giants star Tiki Barber.
-Barber fumbled eight or more times in four straight seasons from 2000 to 2003 then fumbled only eight more times combined in the final three seasons of his career.
+Barber fumbled eight or more times in four consecutive seasons from 2000 to 2003, then fumbled only eight more times combined in the final three seasons of his career.

-“The biggest thing we can do for Chris is continue to do the drills and stuff that we are doing, getting hi to emphasize high and tight,’’ Schottenheimer said.
-“But then also let him know that ‘hey, take care of business, we believe in you and we’ll be fine.’’’
+“The biggest thing we can do for Chris is continue to do the drills and stuff that we are doing, getting him to emphasize high and tight,’’ Schottenheimer said.
+“But then also let him know that ‘Hey, take care of business, we believe in you and we’ll be fine.’’’

 The words of encouragement seem to be sinking in, if Carson’s demeanor at his locker Thursday is any indication.